couchbase/cbft/DESIGN.md

 driven (not provably optimal).
 For example:

-* First, favor easy promotions (e.g., a secondary replica graduating to 0'th replica) so that queries have coverage across all PIndexes.
+* First, favor easy promotions (e.g., a secondary replica graduating to 0'th replica) so that queries can have more coverage across all PIndexes.
 This is the equivalent of a VBucket changing state from replica to master.

-* Next, favor assignments of PIndexes that have no replicas assigned anywhere, where we want to get to one replica as soon as possible.
-  Once we have that first replica for a PIndex, though, we should favor other kinds of moves over making more replicas of that PIndex.
+* Next, favor assignments of PIndexes that have no replicas assigned anywhere, where we want to get to that first PIndex instance or replica as soon as possible.
+Once we have that first replica for a PIndex, though, we should consider favoring other kinds of moves over building even more replicas of that PIndex.

-* Next, favor reassignments that utilize capacity on newly added cbft nodes, as new resources may be able to help with existing, overtaxed nodes.
+* Next, favor reassignments that utilize capacity on newly added cbft nodes, as the new nodes may be able to help with existing, overtaxed nodes.
 But be aware: starting off more KV backfills may push existing nodes running at the limit over the edge.

 * Next, favor reassignments that help get PIndexes off of nodes that are leaving the cluster.
 The idea is to allow ns-server to remove couchbase nodes (which may need servicing) sooner.

+* Next, favor reassignments when PIndexes are over=replicated.
+For example, there might be too many replicas remaining on new/existing nodes.

 * Lastly, favor reassignments that move PIndexes amongst cbft nodes than are neither joining nor leaving the cluster.
 In this case, MCP